-Table 18 lists configuration options that changed between the 7.5 and 7.6 releases of T-Server.
+Table 41 lists configuration options that changed between the 7.5 and 7.6 releases of T-Server.
+If a configuration option has been replaced with another that enables the same functionality, the new option name and location in this chapter are noted.

-Table 18: T-Server Option Changes from 7.5 to 7.6
+Table 41: Configuration Option Changes from 7.5 to 7.6